davedomainx/linux-workspace/ansible-learning.md

 ==
 sshd_config template - example:
 AllowUsers {% if is_vagrant is defined %}vagrant{% endif %} {% if is_aws %} {{ aws_username }} {% endif %} {{ sysadmins_local_account|join(' ') }} jenkins

+== Complex? string conditionals

+Really need to understand quoting in ansible ...

+when: >
+  not ('"machine1"|string in request.name')
+  or not ('"machine2"|string in request.name')